tearitco/SRW-Engine-MV-Public/docs/manual.md

 Variables 0021-0060 are stageTemp variables that can be used to keep track of things over the course of a single stage.<br>
 <b>The engine will automatically clear these when a new stage starts!</b>

+## Switches

+<b>The first page of switches is reserved for engine specific functions and should not be used!</b>

 ## Plugin commands